lsulli/LidarManager/README.md

 You can set the EPSG code for CRS from a dedicate field ("**Field EPSG Code**" combo box) or from Qgis combo box for EPSG code list ("**Qgis Epsg code"**).

 Whenever you load or open Lidar Manager by default it gets EPSG code from current Qgis project.

-NB: EPSG setting is used by TIL and VRT tools
+NB: EPSG setting is used by TIL and VRT tools.
+Remember it.

 With "**lock as default**" checkbox user can lock input variable in "**Tile Index Setting"**  to preserve change.